afifidevbn-hue/Al-Waqt-BN/README.md

 **Auto-start on login (optional):** right-click the app's shortcut → Properties, or drop a shortcut into `shell:startup` (paste that into File Explorer's address bar) so it launches automatically when Windows starts.

 **Updating:** quit Al-Waqt BN from the tray ("Quit Al-Waqt BN") before running a newer installer over an existing install, so it isn't still running when the installer tries to replace it.

+If you're currently on a build affected by the "stuck on 16 Safar" issue (see Release Notes for v1.0.0-beta.3), updating is strongly recommended — prayer times on that build stop advancing past 31 July 2026.

 ## Notes